cloudmesh/classes/docs/source/lesson/communication/piazza.rst

 Piazza, Piazza creates the student's account and enrolls the student in the Piazza course.
 There is nothing you need to do to."

-If you have any questions regaring acessing piazza, please send them to
+If you have any questions regarding accessing piazza, please send them to

 "Ricci, Margaret P" <mricci@iu.edu>